Armies Battles and Sieges Colours and Standards

 1685 Blue coat with white lining.

-1698 Granted money to new uniforms.
-The coat should be of blue cloth with white lining and 18 brass buttons.
-Furthermore it should have four dozen camel hair lace (to the buttonholes?) and one on the back.
+Granted money for new uniforms.
+The coat was to be of blue cloth with white baize lining and have 18 brass buttons.
+In addition, they would have four dozen camel hair laces (for the buttonholes?) and lace at the back.
+Since white cloth is not mentioned, the cuffs were probably blue.
 The overcoat was to be of white cloth with blue lining and have two dozen brass buttons.
-The hat should have white camel hair lace.
+The hat was to have white camel hair lace.

 1714 A decision was taken 16 March to change to red coats with lining and facings in light blue.
 This was done not later than in 1717 (facings and lining were then just described as blue).